 The King Salmon diet consists primarily of plankton, insects and fish.
 Large, weighted flies are recommended, in sizes #2 to #5.
 Marabou, shrimp, squid, and rabbit strip flies are popular and are most effective in black, red, purple, orange, and pink colors, as well as blue and chartreuse.
 Alaska Fly Fishing Goods recommends mid- to large-profile flies, often tied in two contrasting colors…some favorites include Stinger Prawns, Guide Intruders, Fat Freddies, and Articulated Hareball Leeches.

 King Salmon Fly Fishing Tips

 One of the most important things to keep in mind about King salmon is that they are some of the heaviest and fiercest fighting sport fish in Alaska.
-They are much larger on average than other fish you might be familiar with, so rods from ten to twelve weight are ideal.
+They are much larger on average than other fish you might be familiar with, so 9 wt spey rod or 10wt single hand are ideal.
 Fast sinking lines are also highly recommended.
 Remember, Chinook salmon don’t like the light; they hide from it.
 This means that you should be equipped with a fishing line that can fish in deeper waters.
 Most Kings hide from the light between four and twelve feet below the surface of the water.

 Fly fishing for king Salmon is one of the most exhilarating experiences Alaska fishing has to offer—don’t wait, contact No See Um Lodge today!